ferrarisebastiano-code/Portfolio---PowerBI-Bizagi/README.md

 ---

-## 📈 Upcoming Projects
+## 📈 Projects (Work in Progress)

-This space will feature case studies focused on:
+Currently developing hands-on projects to strengthen data and process analysis capabilities, with focus on:

-- Inventory analysis and warehouse optimization
+- Business data visualization using Power BI
-- Executive KPI dashboards (Power BI)
+- Process mapping and documentation (BPMN – Bizagi)
-- Procure-to-Pay and supply chain process mapping
+- Data structuring and KPI monitoring for operational workflows

-- Product master data quality analysis
+Projects will be published progressively as part of a structured upskilling path.

 ---